mmartin4972/data-buddy/docs/design_notebook.md

 - Will scrape Target and Amazon first

 - web toolkit seems like it is optimized for developing web appliations.
 This is not necessarily what I want.
 I just want a very simple http server.
 Oat++ seems like they might be a good option, so I am going to try them out.

+- The files in the service do not follow my traditional snake case naming convention, however, I am going to leave them as they are for now since I want to maintain the connection between my service and the oatpp framework that I am using.

+## Dpkg v.
+Apt
+- Dpkg and Apt are both package managers
+- dpkg works directly with .deb pacakges and doesn't handle dependency resolution automatically
+- apt sits on top of dpkg and provides a more user friendly automated package management experience and resolves dependencies automatically